infinitered/ignite/docs/Components-Text.md

 ### `preset`

-Specify what preset style you want to use.
+The `preset` optional prop specifies the string of the preset style you want to use.
 You can use style overrides with presets.

 ```tsx
 <Text preset="bold" text="This is bold" />